 But making them is not as easy as pouring them into an ice cube tray and keeping them in the freezer.
 There is a significant additional step.

-Brew your coffee, as usual, drink what you can and then let the leftovers cool down.
-Putting hot coffee in the freezer isn’t good for all that you’ve got in there.
-It makes the freezer work much harder, and it wastes a lot of energy.
-You can place hot coffee in, sure, but it’s not advisable.
+Brew your coffee, drink what you can, and then let the leftovers cool down.
+Unfortunately, putting hot coffee in the freezer isn’t suitable for all you’ve got.
+It makes the freezer work much harder and wastes a lot of energy.
+Sure, you can place hot coffee, but it’s not advisable.

 Pour into a sealable ice cube tray.
 This is the most crucial step.
-If you’re planning to do it on a regular basis, I’d consider having a sealable ice cube tray with a cover that you can close, but if you can’t, cover it in plastic wrap.
+If you’re planning to do it regularly, I’d consider having a sealable ice cube tray with a cover that you can close, but if you can’t, cover it in plastic wrap.

 Smells are weaker in the freezer, but they’re still worth covering so that the aroma doesn’t spill into the coffee.

 Freeze it up!
-If it’s a regular ice cube tray, it’ll take about four hours for your brewed coffee to freeze completely.
+It’ll take about four hours for your brewed coffee to freeze entirely if it’s a regular ice cube tray.
 It’s ready to use after that.

-I’d say stick to freezing black coffee whenever possible because if you add milk, there’s a fair risk that it’s going to separate when it’s freezing, and you’re going to end up with some very clumsy ice cubes.
-They’re not actually going to taste any worse, but they’re not going to be pretty, and they’re definitely not going to be appetizing.
+I’d say stick to freezing black coffee whenever possible because if you add milk, there’s a fair risk that it will separate when it’s freezing, and you’ll end up with some very clumsy ice cubes.
+They’re not going to taste any worse, but they’re not going to be pretty, and they’re not going to be appetizing.

 Variations that you can use to make different coffee ice cubes are:

-Mocha Ice Cubes – Using a measuring dish, mix coffee, milk, and chocolate milk to your desired ratio.
-Whisk the mixture until it is combined and then pour into the ice cube tray and freeze.
+Mocha Ice Cubes – Mix coffee, milk, and chocolate milk to your desired ratio using a measuring dish.
+Whisk the mixture until it is combined, and then pour into the ice cube tray and freeze.

 Vietnamese Coffee Ice Cubes – Using a measuring bowl, mix coffee and sweetened condensed milk.
-Stir the liquid until it is well blended and pour into the ice cube tray and freeze.
+Stir the liquid until it is well blended, pour into the ice cube tray, and freeze.

 Uses of frozen coffee leftover

-Now we’ve got our ice cubes, what are we going to do with them?
+Now we’ve got our ice cubes; what will we do with them?
 I’m going to show you.
 We’re going to be innovative, and we’re going to be amazing.

 Making iced coffee

-If you don’t have time to make cold brew coffee and have just enough time to put ice to your coffee, there is a big taste difference.
-Iced coffee is good and everything, but it’s always toned down when you pour it over the ice as the ice melts and releases plenty of water into your properly brewed coffee.
+If you don’t have time to make cold brew coffee and have just enough time to put ice on your coffee, there is a big taste difference.
+Iced coffee is good and everything, but it’s always toned down when you pour it over the ice as it melts and releases plenty of water into your adequately brewed coffee.
 But what if the ice cubes were made of coffee?

-A big glass of iced coffee cubes primed to have coffee poured over it, what’s wrong?
-A cold refreshing drink on a heated day and a nicely balanced cup.
+A big glass of iced coffee cubes primed to have coffee poured over it; what’s wrong?
+A cold refreshing drink on a hectic day and a nicely balanced cup.

 I’d hold on to using the same coffee brand together if you do that, perhaps with the same roasts, too, or you might find the flavor combinations a bit strange.
 Not the worst, but there’s going to be something odd about it.

 Do you make milkshakes?
 Protein shakes?
 Smoothies too?
-Any scenario where you blend ice which can be used to replace your coffee ice cubes.
+Any scenario where you blend ice can be used to replace your coffee ice cubes.
 Banana, Vanilla, and coffee is my personal preferred protein to shake.
-Just a few coffee ice cubes, and you’ve got a good undertone of coffee that isn’t overpowering, but it also raises the overall flavor.
+Just a few coffee ice cubes, and you’ve got a good undertone of coffee that isn’t overpowering but also raises the overall flavor.

 I wouldn’t advise that you go too fruity.
 Blueberry, strawberry, and coffee, for example, probably won’t taste the finest but experiment and have fun.
-You never know what entertaining coffee you’re going to make at the end of the day.
-Check out some of our coffee recipes.
+You never know what entertaining coffee you will make at the end of the day.
+So check out some of our coffee recipes.

 Cooking with coffee

-Just as with steak or BBQ marinade, consider tossing in a coffee ice cube to accentuate the dark, rich flavors of red meat.
-I know it sounds a little weird, but believe me, it’s very delicious.
+Just as with steak or BBQ marinade, consider tossing in a coffee ice cube to accentuate red meat’s dark, rich flavors.
+I know it sounds a little weird, but believe me, it’s delicious.
 Check out some food recipes with coffee in them.